lucia-auth/lucia/documentation/content/main/getting-started/$nuxt.md

 });
 ```

-Optionally, instead of doing a side-effect import, add the `--experimental-global-webcrypto` flag when running `next`.
+Optionally, instead of doing a side-effect import, add the `--experimental-global-webcrypto` flag when running `nuxt`.

 ```json
 // package.json